chandratan03/chandratan03/README.md

 ### Hi there 👋

-Halo My Name is Chandra Tan, I'm
+Halo My Name is Chandra Tan, I'm a computer science student. 😁😁😁😁😁
 <!--
 **chandratan03/chandratan03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.